What To Expect During Mediation

 Costs

-The costs of the mediation includes basic administrative fee plus an hourly fee.
-In many cases, the parties agree to split the mediation costs, although it is not uncommon for one party to agree to pay all costs.
+The costs of the mediation includes basic administrative fee and an hourly fee.
+The parties split the mediation cost, but may agree as part of their resolution that one party will pay 100% of the cost.